GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 If you had _n_ measurement goals, the measurement goal type would have _n_ different types of values.

-With this, you can think of a key's dimensions as a metric.
+You can think of a key's dimensions as a metric.
 For example, "the number of **purchases** of a certain product per campaign per geography".

 ### Key size, dimension size

 The maximum key size is defined in bits—the number of zeros and ones in binary to create the full key.
 The API allows for a key length of **128 bits**.

-This size allows for very granular keys, but more granular keys are more likely to lead to more noisy values—more details in [Understand noise](/docs/privacy-sandbox/attribution-reporting/understanding-noise/).
+This size allows for very granular keys, but more granular keys are more likely to lead to more noisy values.
+You can read more about noise in [Understand noise](/docs/privacy-sandbox/attribution-reporting/understanding-noise/).

 As introduced earlier, dimensions are encoded into the aggregation key.
 Each dimension has a certain cardinality—that is, the number of distinct values the dimension can take.
 Depending on its cardinality, each dimension needs to be represented by a certain number of bits.
 With _n_ bits, it is possible to express 2<i>n</i> distinct options.

-Example:

-A Country dimension may have a cardinality of 200, as there are about 200 countries in the world.
+For example, a Country dimension may have a cardinality of 200, as there are about 200 countries in the world.
 How many bits are needed to encode this dimension?

 7 bits would only store **27** =128 distinct options, which is less than the necessary 200.